-Recruitment: Recruitment indices have been low since late-1980s but had increased in 1997 to the average level.
+Recruitment: Recruitment indices were low since late 80s but increased in 1997 to the average level.

 SSB: Since 1983 the SSB index decreased drastically to historical low in 1995 but showed a slight increase in 1997.

 State of the American plaice stock: The stock remains severely depleted with an indication of increased recruitment.